o-jasper/o-jasper-luakit-stuff/sql_help/readme.md

 these will also do tags, `entry.tags` being expected to be a list of them.

 Aswel as `helper:delete_id(id)`, `helper:get_id(id)`.

+There is the info-function facility.
+Basically, having a function put indicate importants of information it is giving, and sorting it.
+Listview later-on uses added `paged_chrome` functions to write html based on that too.

 #### Note
 Rthe `metatable_of` and `copy_meta` are for future ability to make sure